rubensousa/rubensousa.github.io/_posts/2016-10-29-raiflatbutton.markdown

 - When the button is disabled, the elevation becomes 0dp

-What I did was creating a similar one, but instead of applying a positive z-translation and 2dp of elevation, we just set both to 0.
+What I did was creating a similar one, but instead of applying a positive z-translation and 2dp of elevation, I just set both to 0.

 ## Lowering the button